Sublet (film)

 Sublet is a 2020 Israeli-American romantic comedy-drama film, directed by Eytan Fox, from a screenplay by Fox and Itay Segal.
-It stars John Benjamin Hickey and Niv Nissim.

-It had its world premiere at the PJFF on November 8, 2020.
+It stars John Benjamin Hickey and Niv Nissim, and was Nissim's onscreen debut.
+It had its world premiere at the Philadelphia Jewish Film Festivall on November 8, 2020.
 It was released in a limited release on June 11, 2021, prior to video on demand on July 9, 2021, by Greenwich Entertainment.

-Premise

-Michael (John Benjamin Hickey) is a travel writer for The New York Times, travelling to Tel Aviv for work.
-He is a former bestselling author, having written a book about New York City during the peak of the AIDS crisis, in which he lost his boyfriend to the disease.

-Instead of staying at a hotel, Michael meets Tomer (Niv Nissim), a younger film student in need of some extra money, and sublets his apartment in a popular neighbourhood.
-The two gay men face a generational gap that puts their personal and clashing life philosophies into perspective.
+The film follows the character of Michael (John Benjamin Hickey), a gay middle-aged travel writer for the New York Times who travels to Tel Aviv for five days for his column.
+The film is separated into five chapters, one for each day.
+Michael sublets an apartment from Tomer (Niv Nissim), a younger film student and gay man looking for some extra money.
+As Tomer shows Michael around Tel Aviv, the two men's disjointed life experiences, desires and philosophies come into contact with each other.